zemd/nestjs-pino-logger/README.md

 import pino from "pino";
 import {customLevels} from "@zemd/nestjs-pino-logger";

-// the nestjs-pino-logger requires that configuration service returns a configuration object with a `pino` key export default registerAs('pino', (): Partial<LoggerOptions> => {
+export default registerAs('pino', (): Partial<LoggerOptions> => {
     const targets: pino.TransportTargetOptions<Record<string, any>>[] = [];